collective/Collective/source/how_to_update.rst

 4. Commit changes

-For nice history please commit changes to .rst files separatly then changes to compiled site.
+For nice history please commit changes to ``.rst`` files separately then changes to compiled site.

 .. code-block:: console